 But read further in the small print.
 And you’ll find that these tests were carried out in ‘controlled’ conditions.

 Read even further in the manual and it says to avoid shocks or vibrations on your T5 … How interesting.

-How does that align with the T5 being able to handle 2 meter drops?
+How does that align with the T5 handling 2 meter drops?

-The takeaway here is that yes this T5 drive is more robust than external hard drives.
+The takeaway here is that yes this SSD drive is more robust than external hard drives.

 Drives with mechanical moving parts.

 But don’t abuse your T5.
 Your T5 is pricey to have to replace.

 So when you’re carrying one around with your MacBook think about protecting your T5 with a case.

 You should find one of these will do a good job for you.
 (Commissions Earned)

 What Do Mac Users Think Of Using The Samsung T5?